 Making sure your baby latches on correctly helps them feed well and get enough milk.
 It can also save you from sore or cracked nipples.

-Your baby might need a little guidance from you.
+Your baby might need a little guidance from you to get started.
 Touch their upper lip with your nipple so they open their mouth big and wide.
 Then bring their head to your breast (not your breast to their head) and put their chin to your breast first, followed by their mouth.

 If you have to take your baby off for any reason, break the suction by gently pushing down on your skin near their mouth or inserting your finger into the corner of their mouth.